 Mosquitoes

 Mosquitoes are small insects that can fly.
-They bite to suck animal blood, and their bites can be itchy and sometimes spread serious diseases like dengue or malaria.
-It is important to take precautions to keep them away.
+They also bite to suck animal blood.
+Their bites are very itchy and sometimes spread diseases like dengue or malaria.
+It is important to keep them away.

 Physical Appearance

-Mosquitoes have a distinct body shape with a large lower abdomen, narrow upper body, and one pair of wings.
-Female mosquitoes have a specialized mouthpart that allows them to pierce skin and feed on the blood of humans and animals.
+Mosquitoes have a big lower body, narrow upper bodies, and a pair of wings.
+Female mosquitoes have a special mouthpart that helps them feed on blood from humans and animals.

 Habitat